 May Lena and Her Heavenly Compositions Grace Eternity.
 Noontime Concerts has been deeply blessed to share her work with our audiences.

 Lena McLin is recognized as one of America’s foremost composers of vocal and choral works.
-She has written more than 400 compositions including cantatas, symphonies and art songs, making her one of the most prolific African-American women composers of the 21st century.
-She is published by Neil A. Kjos Music Company.
+She wrote over 400 compositions that included cantatas, symphonies, and art songs, making her one of the most prolific African-American women composers of the 21st century.
+Her works have been published by Neil A. Kjos Music Company.

 Click arrow below to play this concert selection soulfully edited by Dr. McLin’s student, tenor Robert Sims, and pianist Paul Hamilton and presented in our signature high resolution sound:

 McLin’s compositions have been performed throughout Europe, Asia, Africa, and the United States.
 Her cantata, Free at Last (a tribute to her childhood friend Dr. Martin Luther King Jr.) received performances at New York’s Carnegie Hall with the American Symphony Orchestra.
 It was subsequently performed by the Icelandic Symphony, the Estonia Philharmonic, the Finnish National Opera Orchestra, the Savannah Symphony, the Minnesota Sinfonia, and Opera Ebony.
 Lena McLin’s composition, Makers of the History was commissioned and performed by the Opera Theater of Saint Louis, and her composition “I’m a Soldier” was commissioned and premiered by Robert Sims with the Mormon Tabernacle Choir and Orchestra.